cfwstem/cfwstem.github.io/_posts/2015-02-13-first-annual-women-in-stem-research-symposium.md

 Presentations should be no more than 15 minutes in length and there will be 5 minutes for discussion and changeover to the next speaker.
 Please be considerate of other speakers and the audience by staying within your allotted time.
 Session chairs will help you hold to the allotted time.

 Electronic files must be prepared using the formats listed below:

 - Operating System: Media should be PC-formatted or Mac OS X
 - Plug-Ins: Quicktime 7, Windows Media Player

 Each session room is equipped with a Windows PC and a Mac connection capability, a laptop, and a LCD projector.
+Please bring:

-Please bring your presentation on a flash drive or your computer with the file saved to the desktop for quick access.
+- your presentation on a flash drive or your computer with the file saved to the desktop for quick access.
 A local monitor is also provided and will mirror what the audience sees (Presenter View is not supported).
-Bring at least two copies of your presentation to the session in case there is a problem with one of the files.
+- at least two copies of your presentation to the session in case there is a problem with one of the files.

 Speakers should report to University Center Room 225 or 226 at least 10 minutes prior to the session start time based on the information provided to you when you check in at the Registration table on April 18th.